cppis/container-patterns/nginx-php-skaffold/README.md

-# nginx-php-composer
+# nginx-php-skaffold
-This example shows how to create a `nginx+php-fpm` container and update packages using `composer`.
+This example shows how to create a `nginx+php-fpm` container and update packages using `skaffold`.

 <figure>
 <div style="text-align:center">